G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for your-instance.md

 - SLES/openSUSE
 - Ubuntu

 It uses a YAML-based syntax, allowing the desired setup to be easily represented.

-Cloud-init works in five stages: the generator stage, the local stage, the network stage, the config stage, and the final stage.

-Figure 1: Illustration of how cloud-init works in five stages

-### Generator stage

-Initially, the instance system decides whether to run cloud-init tasks.
-If the file `/etc/cloud/cloud-init.diabled` existed or there are kernel command-line directives to disable cloud-init, the cloud-init tasks will not be executed.

-### Local stage

-At the local stage, the `cloud-init-local.service` looks for the data sources and applies network configuration.
-It will block the network until these tasks are finished.

-### Network stage

-This stage is executed using the service called `cloud-init.service`.
-This service will bring up all previously configured networks and execute all listed tasks you have defined in the user data files.
-Disks can also be formatted and partitioned, mount points will also be created depending on the user data configuration.

-### Config stage

-At the config stage, the system runs `cloud_config_modules` in your `cloud.cfg` file.
-Tasks like adding third-party repositories and SSH keys are executed at this stage.

-### Final stage

-All other remaining tasks, such as package installations, configuration management plugins, and user-defined scripts, are executed at this stage.

-Now that you understand what cloud-init is,let’s find out how to execute common initialization tasks using the **User Data** field.

-## Set a password for an instance
+## Set a Password for an Instance

-By default, Gcore virtual instance does not allow ssh authentication using username and password, only machines that have a matching ssh key are allowed to access the instance.
+By default, Gcore virtual instance does not allow ssh authentication using username and password alone; only machines with a matching ssh key are allowed to access the instance.

-To override this default configuration, you need to set `ssh_pwauth: True` in the **User Data** field.
-Below is an example configuration of setting your instance to be accessible using a default username and its password.
+To override this default configuration, set ssh_pwauth: True in the User Data field.
+Below is an example configuration of how to set your instance to be accessible using a default username and password.

 ```
 #cloud-config